 Notifying the Public of Rights Under Title VI

-For more information on Ability Building Center’s civil rights program and the procedures to file a complaint, contact:
+For more information on Ability Building Community’s civil rights program and the procedures to file a complaint, contact:

 or visit our administrative office at 1911 14th Street NW, Rochester MN 55901.
 For more information, visit www.abcinc.org.

 Persons with limited English proficiency may contact 507-281-6262.

 Downloadable complaint forms are avilable in the following formats:

 Complaint forms can be submitted to the MnDOT Office of Civil Rights in any of the following ways:

 - Mail: Minnesota Department of Transportation, Office of Civil Rights, MS 170